 "I always come back to the law," says multi-talented Case Manager Daniel Battifora.
 "It's all about helping people."

 He works on all types of felony and misdemeanor cases, from petty theft to armed robbery, but he specializes in cases involving substance abuse.
-Towards that end, he's developed a network of drug, alcohol and sex addiction treatment facilities for firm clients.
+Towards that end, he has developed a network of drug, alcohol, and sex addiction treatment facilities for firm clients.

 "We see people at their worst," he explains, "when their whole life has been shaken up.
 I know they try to muster up grace, but there is so much fear.
 They don't know how to proceed."